tobg8/monorepo/domains/bearwise/data/readme.md

 Make sure Docker is installed locally.
 Confirm by running docker ps -a.
 Then execute ./setup_local_pg_docker.sh to set up the local PostgreSQL database.

+(Make sure you stop postgresql instance on your machine, `service postgresql stop`, we use 5432 locally too)

 ## Usage Instructions
 Before using Sqitch, configure database URIs in .zshrc or .bashrc; contact an administrator for these details.